Our Dance Center Policies

 • We reserve the right to remove any student from any class or performance due to poor attendance or attitude.

-• All students who attend the full dance year (September 6 through May 24) will receive a dance participation award the last class of the year.
+• All students who attend the full dance year will receive a dance participation award the last class of the year.

 • Students may make up missed classes by taking another class as instructed by their regular teacher.
 Classes may not be made up during Parent Observation Week, Bring-a-Friend Week, or during the months of May and June (due to recital preparation).